-Greg McIndoe is 1 of the 4 illustrators shortlisted for the 10th People’s Choice Award at Book Illustrators Competition 2020 and has won £500.
+Greg McIndoe is 1 of the illustrators long-listed for the 10th People’s Choice Award at Book Illustrators Competition 2020 and has won £500.
 Greg is from Glasgow and is a current student at Duncan Of Jordanstone College of Art and Design in Dundee.

-Hi Greg, thanks for talking to TNC, how's your week looking?
+Hi Greg, thanks for talking to The New Current, how's your week looking?

 Hello, thanks for having me!
 I have interviewed a lot of artists but this is my first time ever being an interviewee so I am very excited!
 My week has been a weird one as I am sure it has for everyone.
 It is an odd time to be at university as we are all wondering what the current situation could mean for our assessments and degree shows.
 There are so many people in way worse positions however so you’ve got to think of the bigger picture at times like this.
 We are just pushing on as if everything is going ahead as planned so the week has been busy.
 I've been juggling a lot of different projects at the moment including colourful paper packaging, photography for a book and a new illustrated homeware project.
 Our degree show is planned for just over 2 months time so it is all starting to feel real now.

 Congratulations on making the longlist for the BIC 2020 People's Choice Award, what does it mean for you be part of this competition?